nostra13/Android-Universal-Image-Loader/README.md

 // Get singletone instance of ImageLoader
 ImageLoader imageLoader = ImageLoader.getInstance();
-// Create configuration for ImageLoader (all options are optional, use only those you really want to customize) ImageLoaderConfiguration config = new ImageLoaderConfiguration.Builder(getApplicationContext())
+// Create configuration for ImageLoader (all options are optional, use only those you really want to customize)
+// DON'T COPY THIS CODE TO YOUR PROJECT!
+This is just example of using ALL options.
+Most of them have default values.
+ImageLoaderConfiguration config = new ImageLoaderConfiguration.Builder(getApplicationContext())
 			.memoryCacheExtraOptions(480, 800) // max width, max height
 			.discCacheExtraOptions(480, 800, CompressFormat.JPEG, 75) // Can slow ImageLoader, use it carefully (Better don't use it)